ICE Ignition technical staff are happy to help with any technical questions

 The reason for this is twofold.
 First, all second hand Cleveland engines will have wear in the block where the distributor shaft locates, thus not providing proper support for the distributor shaft.
 The ICE distributor overcomes this problem by virtue of its design.
 Secondly, the ICE Ford distributor can be transferred from a late Cleveland to an early Cleveland without any modifications.

+How much initial timing should be used?
 The answer to this depends on many factors.
 However, to keep it simple, we can use camshaft duration @ .050″ as our guide.

 Therefore, the following is recommended: